kalisjoshua/kalisjoshua.me/content/resume.md

   * Fostered a healthy team culture and championed diversity & inclusion.
       - Achieved 97% retention and increased team diversity to 40%.
       - Mentored team members via regular 1:1s; achieved a 50% promotion rate.
-      - Transitioned - a team of 10 - to be 100% remote during Covid.
+      - Transitioned - a team of 10 - to be 100% remote during COVID.

 ### Rocket Mortgage / Quicken Loans
 Nov 2015 - Mar 2018

-#### Solutions Architect
+#### Software Architect

 Promoted to a hybrid role with a mix of technical responsibilities related to an AWS migration and transition to REST while also taking on expanded responsibilities in mentoring and coaching teams.